 In order to acquire this license, the contractor must first take and pass the "Master Mechanic" examination.
 The applicant must show evidence of four years experience when submitting the examination application.
 This examination is a timed test, with closed and open book portions of the test based on the International Mechanical Code, the International Fuel Gas Code, the SMACNA HVAC standards, and the ACCA manuals (see the instructions with the application for study suggestions).
 There is a $75.00 examination fee due upon application.
 This exam is offered once per month.
 Please review the examination application (2B25014 link on right) for more information as well as the exam schedule.

 Once the applicant has taken and passed the exam, he or she can then apply for the Mechanical Contractor’s License.
 You will receive the City Mechanical Ordinance folder upon application for license (This folder is also available for purchase for $6.00).
 Upon application of the Mechanical Contractor’s License, the applicant must submit a $10,000 Compliance Bond and the appropriate license fees within 90 days of examination.
-Please review the Master Mechanic license application (2B25005 link on the right) and the Mechanical Contractor’s license application (2B25006 link on the right) for more information.
+Please review the Mechanical Contractor’s license application (2B25006 link on the right) for more information.

 Also available to individuals who have taken and passed exam is the "Inactive Master Mechanic License" (2B25005 link on the right).
-This license does not allow you to do work as a contractor or master mechanic for a mechanical contractor, but does allow you to hold a current license with the city, allowing you to reinstate your Master Mechanic’s license without being required to retest.
+This license does not allow you to do work as a contractor but does allow you to hold a current license with the city, allowing you to reinstate your Mechanic Contractor's license without being required to retest.

 For more information, you may contact Building Services at:

 - Licensing: 605-367-8672 or firstname.lastname@example.org